mpasserini/arduino_monotron/README.md

 * add a proper modulation matrix with several lfos and env going to different destinations
 * random lfo
 * make lfo affect + and - the wave and not only +
+* save settings to EPROM and recall
+* fix sound glitches, in some ENV settings
+* build a proper case
+* add a simple sequencer
+* add a simple arpeggiator
+* add an output buffer opamp